We accept Apple Pay Google Pay Quick and secure payment options.

 Claim vs. Statement

-The main difference between a claim and a statement is the levels of agreeableness.
-For example, a claim means a debatable statement regarding a specific issue.
+The main difference between a claim and a statement is a unique level of agreeableness.
+For example, a claim means a debatable statement regarding a specific issue (Lauritzen, 2021).
 Although readers may not disagree with statements, they can have diverse opinions regarding an argumentative claim.
-On the other hand, a statement may represent facts that are not debatable.
-An example of a general statement is: “The first African American president of the United States was Barack Obama.”
+On the other hand, a statement may represent facts that are not debatable (Mentan, 2022).
+In writing, an example of a general statement is: “The first African American president of the United States was Barack Obama.”
 One cannot dispute this statement because it represents a fact.
 However, an example of a claim is: “The election of Barack Obama as the American President marked the end of racism based on skin color.”
 In summary, some people may disagree with this argument under existing cases of racial discrimination against African Americans during and after President Obama’s tenure.
+Therefore, a good claim for an essay is a clear, specific, and debatable statement that presents a main argument or position that an entire paper will support and prove with evidence.

 Individual Essay Example